charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 You can choose any AI model you like here.
 We tried out many models throughout 2024, always experimenting with the latest ones, but in the end, it didn’t make a significant difference for this project.

 We ultimately settled on
 [Stable Diffusion 3.5](https://stability.ai/news/introducing-stable-diffusion-3-5), because it was easy to set up and compatible with our hardware.
-On a 1080p graphics card, it takes about 15 minutes per image, while with a 4090, it only takes about 3 seconds.
-We used Huggingface to set up the model, which requires registration to access Stable Difussion 3.
+On a NVIDIA GTX 1080p graphics card, it takes about 15 minutes per image, while with a NVIDIA GTX 4090, it only takes about 3 seconds.
+We used Huggingface to set up the model, which requires registration to access Stable Diffusion 3.

 ### Image Prompts for Best Results